floweredscarf/su25/guides/academic-misconduct.md

 [collab-policies]: /su23/about#collaboration-and-academic-misconduct

-For Option 1 and 2, the point penalty and NRW are the maximum penalties possible.
+For Option 1 and 2, the point penalty and NRW are the maximum penalties possible if this is your first misconduct case.

 For any case involving a group of students with matching code, the choices of all participants will be rejected if there is no student who accepts they